jonathanmorgan/ansible-patterns/README.md

             - server_ip_address
             - jupyterhub_configproxy_auth_token (32 character random hexadecimal number: `openssl rand -hex 32`)

+        - Notes on specific variables:

+            - django_superuser_password: The command that sets the django superuser password uses a shell script, and so the password value here can't contain:
+                - "$"
+                - open square bracket without closed square bracket ("[").

     - vault password(s)

         - if you want to encrypt either files or variable values within yml files, you'll need to have one or more vault passwords to use as the symmetric encryption key.